April 2022 | Nextworks

 There are variations on this scam.
 Sometimes the criminals will actually send the email from the hijacked email account.
 They will then cover their tracks by deleting the email from the “Sent” folder.
 They may also create email “Rules” to direct any replies to the trash so that their activity goes unnoticed.

 Always maintain situational awareness.
 Stay alert.
 Be informed.
 Remember in the old days how we would pick up the phone and talk to people?
 If asked to send money elsewhere, call to confirm.
 Don’t rely on the phone number in the questionable email.
 Dial the phone number that you already know.
 Enable 2FA for your email.
+Get cybersecurity training for you and your staff.
 Trust but verify.